japhethkimeu/japhethkimeu/README.md

 <body align="center">

 I am a GIS and remote sensing consultant at the Food and Agriculture Organization of the United Nations.
-My interests are in using geospatial data science, machine learning, and cloud computing to study environmental changes.
+My interests are in geospatial technologies, machine learning, and information management.

 For more information please see my [Portfolio Website](https://japhethkimeu.github.io)
 </body>